Feethams: Cricket

 Feethams has been the venue for many Durham County Cricket Club matches.
 The ground was home to Durham's first ever home victory in the County Championship, in June 1992.
 That match also saw the ground obtain the distinction of having the largest sightscreen in first-class cricket – the back of the Tin Shed was painted a light blue to help batsmen see the ball more easily.

 Football

 Layout

 The ground itself was a typical lower-league affair with terraces and benches providing the majority of accommodation for the spectators.
 There were four sections: the West Stand, the all-seated East Stand, Polam Lane (South) End and the Tin Shed home terrace (the Cricket Ground End).
 The most modern stand, the East Stand was built in 1997 and was the major cause of the club's financial difficulties, culminating in the infamous Reynolds era.

 Quirk

-Feethams was unusual in that after entering the turnstiles through the Twin Towers, spectators had to walk around a cricket pitch in order to enter the ground.
+Feethams was unusual in that after entering the turnstiles through the Twin Towers, spectators had to walk around the cricket pitch in order to enter the ground.
 For many years the layout of Feethams also gave supporters the opportunity to change ends at half time, with home supporters often seen trooping from one end to the other in order to mass behind the goal Darlington were attacking.